On this page

 Some benefits are not affected by studying.
 The main ones unaffected are child and working tax credits, child benefit, and disability benefits such as adult disability payment.

 Full-time students cannot get carer’s allowance.
-Most full-time students, however, will be eligible for the new carer support payment, being introduced in Scotland in 2023/24.
+Most full-time students, however, will be eligible for the new carer support payment.
+For more information see CPAG in Scotland’s factsheet Students and carer support payment

 Main groups of full-time students who can claim benefits